Vinnerseger78/vincechess/README.md

 # vincechess
-a game of chess is like a sword fight
+A game of chess is like a sword fight.